amcginlay/k8s-svc-iptables/README.md

 - `kube-proxy` is designed to ensure the ip table entries of all nodes are in sync at all time.
 - Containers on each node are compelled to use the node's ip tables to translate between the pod (node?) network and the service (cluster?) network.
-- Used this way, the ip tables of the nodes provide proxy-style load balancing across the cluster.
+- Used this way, the ip tables of the nodes provide proxy-style load balancing for service implementations (pods) spread across the cluster.

 This repo contains text file results of calling `sudo iptables -n -t nat -L` whilst logged into any k8s node.